GeneralA6/menu-handler/README.md

 #### Submenu Options

-- [openOnHover](#openOnHover---submenu) - triggers opening of a submenu on mouse enter.
+- [openOnMouseEnter](#openOnMouseEnter---submenu) - triggers opening of a submenu on mouse enter.
 - [closeOnBlur](#closeOnBlur---submenu) - triggers closing of a submenu on blur.
 - [closeOnMouseLeave](#closeOnMouseLeave---submenu) - triggers closing of a submenu on mouseleave.
 - [closeDelay](#closeDelay---submenu) - sets delay in miliseconds before submenu starts closing.